Adyen/adyen-swift-public-api-diff/README.md

 This tool allows comparing 2 versions of a swift (sdk) project and lists all changes in a human readable way.

 It makes use of `.swiftinterface` files that get produced during the archiving of a swift project and parses them using [`swift-syntax`](https://github.com/swiftlang/swift-syntax).

+## Contributing
+We strongly encourage you to contribute to our repository.
+Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md)

+## Requirements
+- **Xcode** >= 16.0 (incl.
+Xcode command line tools)
+- **Swift** >= 5.9

 ## Usage

 ### From Project to Output
+This method requires an iOS 17.5 Simulator to be installed

 ```
 swift run public-api-diff